 Space-Saving:

-Tankless water heaters are compact and can be installed in smaller spaces, making them a great choice for homes and businesses with limited room for a traditional water heater.
+These units are compact and can be installed in smaller spaces, making them a great choice for homes and businesses with limited room for a traditional water heater.

 Longevity: